XaviArnaus/furgopi-client/README.md

 source .bashrc
 ```

-Make sure that poetry is up and running
+Make sure that Poetry is up and running
 ```
 poetry --version
 ```